datalad/datalad-osf/README.md

 ## Installation

 ```
-# once packed up for Pypi:
+# create and enter a new virtual environment (optional)
+$ virtualenv --python=python3 ~/env/dl-osf
+$ . ~/env/dl-osf/bin/activate
+# install from PyPi
-pip install datalad-osf
+$ pip install datalad-osf
-# in the meantime:
-pip install -e [--user] git+https://github.com/datalad/datalad-osf#egg=datalad-osf
 ```

 ## How to use

-See our **documentation** for some use cases on how to use this tool: http://docs.datalad.org/projects/osf/en/latest/
+See our [documentation](http://docs.datalad.org/projects/osf/) for more info on how to use this tool and a tutorial on major use cases.

 ## How to contribute
 You are very welcome to help out developing this tool further.
 You can contribute by: